kuhnza/thundr/README.md

 # Setup, Running and Hosting on Heroku with Node.js
-The site is currently hosted on Heroku under an heroku-app called 'threewks-static'.
-As a result, the site is, aside from the 3wks.com.au domain, also accessible from [http://threewks-static.herokuapp.com](http://threewks-static.herokuapp.com).
-Deploying a new version of the app is as easy as `git push heroku` making it extremely easy to make changes or setup new servers for stuff like testing and staging.
+An easy way to host this site for anyone to see is by using Heroku.
+You can run up a single dyno (server instance) for free that is more than capable to run small sites.
+Once setup, deploying a new version of the app is as easy as `git push heroku` making it extremely easy to make changes or setup new servers for stuff like testing and staging.

+The repo is completely setup to run on Heroku, straight out of the box.
 In order to run on Heroku we use a small Node.js based webserver to serve up whatever is in the `dist` folder.
 You can start the server by running

 ```
 bin/3wks-site